Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Introduction

-In this paper, we start by conducting a throughout analysis about the safety assessment ability of MLLMs, where we observe that despite their susceptibility to the malicious queries, (i) MLLMs exhibit clear awareness of unsafe content in their own responses~\cite{chen2023gaining}. (ii) The safety mechanism of pre-aligned LLMs persists in MLLMs, but is ``suppressed'' by the introduction of image features.
-However, this can be restored simply by removing the images.
+In this paper, we start by conducting a throughout analysis on the safety assessment ability of MLLMs.
+We observe that despite their susceptibility to malicious queries, (i) MLLMs exhibit clear awareness of unsafe content in their own responses~\cite{chen2023gaining}. (ii) The safety mechanism of pre-aligned LLMs persists in MLLMs, but is ``suppressed'' by the introduction of image features.
+However, this can be restored by simply removing the images.
 Building upon these insights, we propose \textbf{ECSO} (\textbf{\underline{E}}yes \textbf{\underline{C}}losed, \textbf{\underline{S}}afety \textbf{\underline{O}}n), a novel training-free MLLM protection strategy exploiting the intrinsic safety mechanisms of pre-aligned LLMs.
 When presented with an image input with a user query, ECSO first leverages the safety awareness of MLLMs to assess safety of their own responses in a post-hoc manner.
-Once unsafe initial responses detected, ECSO converts the image inputs into texts via the \textit{query-aware image-to-text (I2T) transformation}, and degrades MLLMs into (text-only) LLMs. \textit{Safe response generation without images} is then performed to restore the safety mechanism of pre-aligned LLMs.
-Experiments on five MLLM benchmarks demonstrate that our ECSO can significantly enhance the model safety without sacrificing the utility performance on common MLLM benchmarks.
-Moreover, we show that ECSO can be adopted as a \textit{data engine} to generate SFT data to align MLLMs without extra human intervention.
+Once unsafe initial responses are detected, ECSO converts the image inputs into texts via a \textit{query-aware image-to-text (I2T) transformation}, and reduces MLLMs to (text-only) LLMs. \textit{Safe response generation without images} is then performed to restore the safety mechanism of pre-aligned LLMs.
+Experiments on five MLLM benchmarks demonstrate that the proposed ECSO can significantly enhance model safety without sacrificing the utility performance on common MLLM benchmarks.
+Moreover, we show that ECSO can be used as a \textit{data engine} for the generation of SFT data to align MLLMs without extra human intervention.

-The main contributions of this work are as follows. \begin{enumerate} \item We demonstrate that MLLMs, although susceptible to jailbreaking attacks, can detect unsafe content in their own responses and also inherit the safety mechanisms from pre-aligned LLMs, although inadvertently suppressed. \item We propose \textbf{ECSO}, a novel training-free and self-contained MLLM protection strategy via first discriminating the safety of its own response and then transforming input images into texts in a query-aware manner to restore the intrinsic safety mechanism of LLMs. \item ECSO significantly enhances the safety of five SoTA MLLMs (\eg, a 37.6\% improvement on MM-SafetyBench (SD+OCR), and 71.3\% on VLSafe for LLaVA-1.5-7B) without sacrificing their performance on utility. \end{enumerate}
+The main contributions of this work are as follows. \begin{enumerate} \item We demonstrate that MLLMs, though susceptible to jailbreaking attacks, can detect unsafe content in their own responses and also inherit the safety mechanisms from pre-aligned LLMs that have been inadvertently suppressed. \item We propose \textbf{ECSO}, a novel training-free and self-contained MLLM protection strategy via first discriminating the safety of its own response and then transforming input images into texts in a query-aware manner to restore the intrinsic safety mechanism of LLMs. \item ECSO significantly enhances the safety of five SoTA MLLMs, without sacrificing their performance on utility. \end{enumerate}